-If you are hiring me only because of the gear and you want to use a console you should rent a studio with all the gear, but if you want me to mix, you should want me to do it no matter what I use.
+If you are hiring me only because of the gear and you want to use a console you should rent a studio.
+But if you want me to mix, you should want me to do it no matter what I use.
 Luckily, there were only a couple of projects that happened on.

-In regards to the idea that everything I mix is so well recorded and that’s why I can mix in the box: I don’t even know what that means, it seems like such a bizarre thing to say to me.
+In regards to the idea that everything I mix is so well recorded and that’s why I can mix in the box.
+I don’t even know what that means.
+It seems like such a bizarre thing to say to me.
 Obviously, not everything I mix is well recorded, some stuff is but some stuff isn’t.
 But what does that have to do with whether or not you need equipment vs plugins?
-That’s trying to make the argument that there is something magic about equipment that you will never have if you are not using analogue gear, and that to me is a ridiculous argument.
+That’s trying to make the argument that there is something magic about equipment that you will never have if you are not using analogue gear.
+That to me is a ridiculous argument.

 So, would you prefer, in a recording session, to go for character rather than “clarity” so to speak?

 Yes, if you had to choose one, character.
-If you have the character of what’s there then you don’t have to do anything to it, just balancing, panning and you are done.
-Whereas if you have all this clarity but the character is completely wrong, you have to create the character which is much more difficult than creating sonics.
-I can take a very muddy recording and create space and make them sound bigger, however, if you have a very boring, clean recording of something, that to me is much more difficult.
+If you have the character of what’s there then you don’t have to do anything to it, just balancing and panning.
+Whereas if you have all this clarity but the character is missing, you have to create the character.
+This is much more difficult than creating sonics.
+I can take a very muddy recording and create space and make them sound bigger.
+But if you have a very boring, clean recording of something, that to me is much more difficult.

 For example, you have to do a lot of work to bring character to it.
 There is no knob for "character" so you have to find other ways to achieve that.
 They are plenty of knobs for EQ, so if you have to EQ something to make some space it’s an easy thing to do.
 Although knowing how to EQ it is the trick and it’s something you learn with experience.